DataMiningUT/1/ECO 395 Exercises 1.md

 Which trim yields a larger optimal value of K?
 Why do you think this is?
 ------------------------------------------------------------------------

-Trim 350 yeilds larger optimal value of K. Because the sample size for trim 350 is larger than trim 65AMG.
-Then I guess the larger the sample size is, the larger the optimal K will be.
+Trim 350 yeilds a larger optimal value of K. Because the sample size for trim 350 is larger than trim 65AMG.
+It appears that the larger the sample size is, the larger the optimal K will be.